Park Like Garden

 My favorite for weed stoppers, because they need to be given ample room to grow and weeds do not thrive under those thick leaves once they get established and growing for the season.

-Hosta are considered shade-tolerant plants, but most do not thrive if grown in deep shade, hosta grow best in an exposure with morning sun and afternoon shade.
+Hosta are considered shade-tolerant plants, but most do not thrive if grown in deep shade, hosta grows best in an exposure with morning sun and afternoon shade.

 I have hosta plants that produce very attractive flowers and some are fragrant.